SciML/DiffEqFlux.jl/docs/src/examples/multiple_shooting.md

 (without splitting).

-To ensure that the overlapping part of two consecutive intervals coincide, we add a penalizing term, `continuity_term * absolute_value_of( prediction of last point of some group, i - prediction of first point of group i+1 )`, to the loss.
+To ensure that the overlapping part of two consecutive intervals coincide, we add a penalizing term, `continuity_term * absolute_value_of(prediction of last point of group i - prediction of first point of group i+1)`, to the loss.

-Note that the `continuity_strength` should have a large positive value to add high penalties in case the solver predicts discontinuous values.
+Note that the `continuity_term` should have a large positive value to add high penalties in case the solver predicts discontinuous values.